-- 1. Dimensioning and tolerancing per ASME Y14.5-1994. - 2.
+- 1. Dimensioning and tolerancing conform to ASME Y14.5-1994. - 2.
 N is the number of terminals. - 3.
-Nd is the number of terminals in the X direction, and Ne is the number of terminals in the Y direction. - Controlling dimension: Millimeters.
-Converted dimensions to inches are not necessarily exact.
-Angles are in degrees. - Dimension b applies to the plated terminal and is measured between 0.20mm and 0.25mm from the terminal tip. - 6.
-The Pin #1 identifier exists on the top surface as an indentation mark in the molded body. - Dimensions D2 and E2 are the maximum exposed pad dimensions for improved grounding and thermal performance. - 8.
-Nominal dimensions provided to assist with PCB Land Pattern Design efforts, see Technical Brief TB389.
+Nd and Ne refer to the number of terminals on each D and E. - 4.
+All dimensions are in millimeters.
+Angles are in degrees. - 5.
+Dimension b applies to the metallized terminal and is measured between 0.15mm and 0.30mm from the terminal tip. - 6.
+The configuration of the pin #1 identifier is optional, but must be located within the zone indicated.
+The pin #1 identifier may be either a mold or mark feature. - 7.
+Dimensions D2 and E2 are for the exposed pads which provide improved electrical and thermal performance. - 8.
+Nominal dimensions are provided to assist with PCB Land Pattern Design efforts, see Intersil Technical Brief TB389. - 9.
+Features and dimensions A2, A3, D1, E1, P & 0 are present when Anvil singulation method is used and not present for saw singulation. - 10.
+Depending on the method of lead termination at the edge of the package, a maximum 0.15mm pull back (L1) maybe present.
+L minus L1 to be equal to or greater than 0.3mm.